-Every brand story is different.
-Companies are started for a lot of reasons, but most of them are to solve a specific problem or injustice.
-When brands can identify their role in the marketplace, they can craft a compelling backstory to attract and rally customers.
-Companies can position their consumer as the hero, and help them achieve their goals.
+Every brand story has its own unique story.
+Business owners start their companies for numerous reasons, but usually, companies spring up to solve a specific problem or injustice.
+When brands identify their role in the marketplace, they can craft a compelling backstory to attract and rally customers.
+Companies can position their consumers as the heroes in their stories and help them achieve their goals.

 2. The Value Proposition Map

-Many times, companies lose sight of the customer by fixating their message on their solution or product.
-The focus is all on the brand - which just doesn’t resonate with your target customers.
+Companies often lose sight of the customer by fixating their message on their solution or product.
+If all your messaging is focused on your brand, it’s unlikely that it will resonate with your Target Customers.

 Each buyer persona can be analyzed by identifying: